 Before investing, it's important to have a basic understanding of how different investments work.
 Learn about:

-- Short-term goals (less than 5 years): For goals like saving for a home deposit payment, consider safer investments such as high-yield savings accounts or bonds.
+• Short-term goals (less than 5 years): Lower risk investments such as high-yield savings accounts or bonds may be suitable.

-- Medium-term goals (5-10 years): A balanced portfolio with a mix of shares and bonds can be suitable.
+• Medium-term goals (5-10 years): Medium risk investments such as a balanced mix of shares and bonds may be suitable.

-Investing involves risk, and understanding your risk tolerance helps in selecting the right investments.
-Factors influencing your risk tolerance include your age, financial goals, and comfort level with market fluctuations.
-Typically, younger investors can afford to take more risks, while those nearing retirement might prefer more conservative investments.
+Investing involves risk, and understanding your risk tolerance and investment timeframe helps in selecting the right investments.
+Factors influencing your risk tolerance and investment timeframe include your age, financial goals, and comfort level with market fluctuations.
+Typically, younger investors can afford to take more risks with longer investment timeframes, while those nearing retirement might prefer more conservative investments with shorter investment timeframes.
+Always read the Product Disclosure Statement to understand the specific risks and suggested investment timeframe before investing.

 Having a budget helps you identify how much you can afford to invest regularly.
 Automating your savings and investments ensures consistency.
-Set up automatic transfers from your bank account to your investment accounts, ensuring you regularly contribute without having to remember each month.
+You can set up automatic transfers from your bank account to your investment accounts and savings accounts, ensuring you regularly contribute without having to remember each month.

 6. Diversify your portfolio